gbb/ruleparser/README.md

 You are welcome to adapt this program to suit your own needs.

 The program takes a CSV spreadsheet (e.g. from Excel or Openoffice) in a particular format as the main source of input.
-The idea is to write a transformation in the following format with the spreadsheet.
+The spreadsheet describes a grid-based GIS transformation of the input rasters.

 There are some settings in rp_settings.py that you can adjust.

 Input Format
 -----